jonhavbra87/css-frameworks-ca/README.md

 ## Getting Started

-Download form the js2 branch
+Download from the js2 branch

 ### Installing